Support for your Business

 Market Town Coordinator

-Thame Town Council employs a Market Town Coordinator, part funded by South Oxfordshire District Council (SODC).
-The role works in partnership with the private sector and relevant community groups, in order to maintain and improve the vitality of Thame Town Centre, developing and coordinating initiatives outlined in the MTCO Action plan for 2018-19
+Thame Town Council employs a Market Town Coordinator.
+The role works in partnership with the private sector and relevant community groups, in order to maintain and improve the vitality of Thame Town Centre, developing and coordinating initiatives that work towards this aim.

 The Market Town Coordinator is Becky Reid who can be contacted on email@example.com at any time with suggestions, or for support.